aaron-grau/curic/ruby/projects/max_windowed_range/README.md

 the window is two (`3 - 1 == 2`).
 In the second case, that difference is
 three (`5 - 2 == 3`).
 We want to write a function that will return the
 larger of these two differences.

+## Learning Goals

+* Get practice approaching a difficult problem using algorithms
+* Be able to explain the time complexity of your solution
+* Know the differences between a stack and a queue
+* Be able to use simple data structures to build more complicated ones

 ## Naive Solution